CommArc/phishbuckets/README.md

 8 - Despite the above, most development and testing has been done with one Linux
-    server that runs both the 'gophish' server and these scripts, so not everthing may go according to plan in other environments.
+    server that runs both the 'gophish' server and these scripts, so not everything may go according to plan in other environments.
 Any problems, raise an issue on Github.

 ## Installation